evgeny-ilushin/mini.urlcheck/README.md

 ## What is it

-A simple application for continuous URL monitoring
+A simple Android application for continuous URL monitoring

 ## How to use